opengisch/QField-docs/documentation/how-to/pg-service.en.md

     !![Adding PostGIS connection](../assets/images/pg-service_manual_connection.png,400px)

-### Connection via PostgreSQL service
+### Connection via PG service

-It is possible to connect to PostGIS via a service using a service file.
+It is possible to connect to postgreSQL via a service using a service file.
 A service is stored inside the `pg_service.conf` file where all the required information to access your database is stored.
 Instead of storing the hostname, port, database name and more into the QGIS Project file, these can be stored separately.
 Using services is very useful, when you work with multiple database connections during your everyday work to quickly change and connect to the different instances.

 Read more about PostgreSQL services in the [QGIS documentation](https://docs.qgis.org/latest/en/docs/user_manual/managing_data_source/opening_data.html#postgresql-service-connection-file).

-There exists a useful plugin, which supports in the easy configuration of the service file - [the PG Service Parser Plugin](https://github.com/opengisch/qgis-pg-service-parser-plugin).
+There exists a useful plugin, which supports in the easy creation and configuration of the service file - [the PG Service Parser Plugin](https://github.com/opengisch/qgis-pg-service-parser-plugin).
 We recommend using this plugin and will show you below how to use it.

 !!!
 Workflow